 Each semester, RWU faculty and students go beyond the classroom to work within the community and help provide solutions to local and global issues.
-Mikayla Barnwell, a marine biology major with mathematics minor, is doing that by working with Save The Bay, a nonprofit dedicated to protecting and improving the health of Narragansett Bay.
+Mikayla Barnwell, a marine biology major with mathematics minor, did that that by working with Save The Bay, a nonprofit dedicated to protecting and improving the health of Narragansett Bay.

-As a volunteer management intern, Barnwell plans and facilitates the organization’s multiple shoreline cleanups at various locations.
-But she also gets to tap into her scientific skillset while working with aquatic exhibits and educating the public on life in the local waters at Save The Bay’s Exploration Center & Aquarium in Newport.
+As a volunteer management intern, Barnwell planned and facilitated the organization’s multiple shoreline cleanups at various locations.
+But she also tapped into her scientific skillset while working with aquatic exhibits and educating the public on life in the local waters at Save The Bay’s Exploration Center & Aquarium in Newport.

 “As a marine biology student, it’s very important to me to help educate the community on their surrounding environment, and hopefully influence their decisions to make more environmentally-aware choices."

-Barnwell is taking on this leadership role as one of seven Hassenfeld Student Leadership Fellows, who are supported through a $500,000 gift from Hassenfeld Family Initiatives LLC.
+Barnwell took on this leadership role as one of seven Hassenfeld Student Leadership Fellows, who are supported through a $500,000 gift from Hassenfeld Family Initiatives LLC.

 “With this fellowship, I want to be able to share my ideas with others and learn from what they have to offer.
 Immersing myself in community issues gives me a chance to better understand the people around me, as well as to learn how to take the proper steps when contributing as an active citizen.”

-Building upon all these experiences, Barnwell will continue to connect her passion for creating change within communities to her research after she leaves RWU.
+Building upon all these experiences, Barnwell is continuing to connect her passion for creating change within communities to her research after she leaves RWU.
 She was awarded a prestigious research internship with Roatan Institute of Marine Sciences, where she'll link her own coral reef lab and field research to conservation efforts.